rootkovska/rootkovska.github.io/README.md

 If, for some reason, GitHub, or an ISP, or whoever in between, decided to block, falsify, or censor this blog, there are dozens of alternative ways of how this repo (blog) could be delivered, e.g. via Tor or other transports, and thanks to using git signed tags, its integrity could be always verified.
-All the documents contained in this repo have been created with an assumption to be easily readable using just a standard text editor or viewer.
+Well, at least this is the issue I'm addressing here.

 Patches or pull requests welcome!